Codecademy/gamut/packages/gamut-system/docs/variants.md

-# Variants
+## Variants

-Using the variant API to group and share specific configurations.
+Using the variant API to a group and share specific configurations.

 ```tsx
 import styled from '@emotion/styled';